Sotavento Hotel & Yacht Club - a view of the pool and breakfast area

 Most people do not need to buy their own snorkling gear or give up precious suitcase space for it.
 My child, however, needs her glasses to see and is uninterested in contact lenses.
 Enter prescription goggles or swim masks for snorkling.
 She needed both on this trip.
 I have bought several pairs of prescription goggles at Swim Outlet over the years, so she had a pair of goggles for the trip already.

 I did not think to buy her a swim mask though until the day before we departed!
-I ran to Target and bought a swim mask.
+I ran to Target and bought a swim mask that I modified.
 I removed the lenses from her last pair of glasses and used Gorilla Glue to adhere them into the mask.
 It didn’t look great, the prescription was a bit off, but it did the trick.
-If I ever plan another trip where a swim mask is needed, I will be sure to order one well in advance from Swim Outlet.
-Their prices are inexpensive and allow my kid to experience the same views as us.

 A Drawstring Bucket Hat